 How secure our cookies exactly?

 The Internet is now all about the privacy and security policy and procedures.
 Cookies are necessary and presented as a risk to privacy.
 Nevertheless, cookies only contain information which the user has given to the website.
-However, It is possible that all this information may be made available to some of the previously specified third party websites.
+However, all this information may be made available to some of the previously specified third party websites.
 This is just something that the user has to compromise for a better internet experience.

-Suppose if you browsed a website that is selling camping equipment, and it starts showing you some advertisements regarding safety products for being in the forest or in country areas.
+Suppose if you browsed a website that is selling camping equipment, and it starts showing you some advertisements regarding safety products for being in the forest or country areas.
 Look carefully that these two events are interconnected.

 If you are looking for camping equipment, the advertiser might think that there is an 80% chance that you are going to some forest or hill tracks.
 Those are places where you may face some security issued situation.
 The cookie that you used on some previous websites and also on the current one, would be provided to that third party website which is showing you the ads for self-defense products.
 That is how the advertisers set their target on the people that they can show interest if their ad is shown.

 Efforts have been made to get the information as accurate and updated as possible.
 If you found any incorrect information with credible source, please send it via the contact us form

 Website Builder.
 He has a Bachelor Degree in Computer Science and loved to use technology to solve the world's issue, one at a time.
 For now, trying to blog for a living.